ubclaunchpad/inertia/docs_src/index.html.md

 <b>disable SSL verification</b> when setting up your webhook registration.
 </aside>

-> Deploy your project!

 ```shell
 inertia ${remote_name} up
 ```

 <aside class="success">
-With your repository now configured, you can now start continuously deploying your project using the <code>up</code> command!
+With your repository now configured correctly, you can now start get your project running using the <code>up</code> command!
 </aside>

 # Deployment Management